ParthipGit/Operating_System/README.md

 5. If a process is not finished, it is placed back in the queue.
 6. Continue until all processes complete execution.

-How to Compile
+How to Compile:

 gcc rr.c -o rr

-How to Run
+How to Run:

 ./rr